ImparaAI/monte-carlo-tree-search/readme.md

 montecarlo.simulate(50) #number of expansions to run. higher is typically more accurate at the cost of processing time
 ```

-Once the simulations have been run you can ask the instance to make a choice:
+Once the simulations have run you can ask the instance to make a choice:

 ```python
 chosen_child_node = montecarlo.make_choice()